 The Annual Deployment Plan and Review

 The restructure of the Observer Program established new annual reporting processes.
-Each June, the NMFS provides the Council with a comprehensive evaluation of past years’ observer deployments, costs, sampling levels, and implementation issues as well as recommended changes for the coming year.
-This evaluation is referred to as the Observer Program Annual Report.
+Each June, the NMFS provides the Council with a comprehensive reviewevaluation of past years’ observer deployments, costs, sampling levels, and implementation issues as well as recommended changes for the coming year.
+This reviewevaluation is referred to as the Observer Program Annual Report.
 As one chapter of the Annual Report, the deployment performance review aims to identify areas where improvements are needed to 1) collect the data necessary to manage the groundfish and halibut fisheries; 2) maintain the scientific goals of unbiased data collection; and 3) accomplish the most effective and efficient use of the funds collected through the observer fee.
 The annual deployment performance review is an opportunity to inform the Council and the public of how well various aspects of the program are working, and consequently lead to recommendations for improvement as appropriate.
 The NMFS also prepares the Observer Program Annual Deployment Plan (ADP) each fall.
 The ADP defines deployment strata and establishes selection rates given available budgets and anticipated fishing effort.
 A draft ADP is released by September of each year to allow review by the Council’s Groundfish Plan Teams, as well as the Council and its Scientific and Statistical Committee (SSC).
 Based on input from its advisory bodies and the public, the Council may choose to clarify objectives and provide recommendations to NMFS for the ADP.
 Upon analysis of the Council recommendations, NMFS will make any necessary adjustments to finalize the ADP and release it to the public.
 The ADP is released to the public prior to the December Council meeting.

 Fishery Monitoring Science Committee